 - 2.5 The key sustainability issues were identified through the SA scoping process and described in the SA Scoping Report that was placed on consultation with statutory consultees in September 2012.
-The responses were used to inform the development of the SA Framework. - 2.6 This SA Report is being published alongside the Rayleigh AAP Pre-Submission DPD.
-It will be published on the Council's website http://www.rochford.gov.uk/ and sent to statutory consultees and other relevant stakeholders for consideration and comment.
+The responses were used to inform the development of the SA Framework. - 2.6 The findings of the SA of the Pre-Submission AAP, including appraisal of alternatives, were available on the Council's website for public consultation and sent to statutory consultees for comment from 22 January to 05 March 2014.
+No responses were received in relation to the SA Report. - 2.7 This SA Report will be published alongside the Rayleigh AAP Submission Document and will be subject to public examination.